tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2017-01-15-api-class-library.md

 ### Pros and Cons ###

-The advantage of using these libraries is definitely the response time.
+The advantage of using these libraries is definitely the response time that is important especially for front-end.
 It's almost zero.
-This is important especially for front-end.

 ![Response time of each API]({{ '/img/2017-01/ResponseTime.png' | prepend: site.baseurl }}
  "Response time of each API"
 )

-On the other hand, the disadvantage is disabling the search for any IP address on "**Search**" tab.
+On the other hand, the disadvantage is any IP address can not be retrieved on "**Search**" tab.
 In this case, you should just select other API
 <span class="emoji">
 ![emoji](https://assets-cdn.github.com/images/icons/emoji/unicode/1f60c.png)